-A hardware-aware trained network can be effortlessly deployed on an inference chip like those of the DYNAP family~\cite{Moradi_etal18,Richter_etal24}.
-The simulator can be easily adapted to incorporate hardware-specific constraints during model training, enabling a unified framework for various platforms.
-This approach provides two significant advantages: (1) it simplifies the transfer of a single model across multiple platforms, ensuring seamless cross-platform deployment and (2) it makes it feasible to benchmark different hardware using various datasets.
-Additionally, if a chip supports on-chip learning, deploying a pre-trained network allows it to continuously learn and adapt to new real-world data.
+A hardware-aware network can be effortlessly deployed on an inference chip, such as those from the DYNAP family~\cite{Moradi_etal18,Richter_etal24}.
+Moreover, the simulator can be readily adapted to incorporate hardware-specific constraints during model training, enabling a unified framework across various platforms.
+This approach offers two significant advantages: (1) it simplifies the transfer of a single model across multiple platforms, ensuring seamless cross-platform deployment, and (2) it facilitates benchmarking of different hardware using diverse datasets.
+Additionally, if a chip supports on-chip learning, deploying a pre-trained network enables continuous adaptation to new real-world data.